SuleymanOFLAZ/Notes/Notes/CPP/CPP_Course/03_CPP_Course.md

 }
 ```

+#### This Const Type Difference is also related to the Function Overloading
+#Cpp_FunctionOverloading
 Q: Is the following a function redeclaration?
 A: Yes, this is a function re-declaration.
 If the parameter is not a pointer, there is no difference if the argument is const or not.
 ```cpp